-- On sabbatical leave (2017-2018) as visiting scholar at the CFI and visiting fellow at Clare Hall, Cambridge.
+Currently on sabbatical leave (2017-2018) as visiting fellow at the Leverhulme Centre for the Future of Intelligence.
+Also visiting fellow at Clare Hall, Cambridge, UK.

 - Collaborating with the General AI Challenge.